 EMAN 301 Fluids and Heat Transfer

 EMAN 308 Thermoprocesses 2

-180 further points, including either requirements for an approved minor or approved second major subject or other approved papers
+162 further points (MATH 203 highly recommended), including either requirements for an approved minor or approved second major subject or other approved papers

 You'll gain the expertise to become a professionally qualified energy manager, able to work with people in industry, business, government, or as a consultant.